pinguo-zhanglu/imixs-workflow/README.md

     	imixs/imixs-workflow

 # Contribute
+General information about Imixs-Workflow can be found the the [project home](http://www.imixs.org).
 The sources for this docker image are available on [Github](https://github.com/imixs-docker/imixs-workflow).
 Please report any issues.

 To build the image from the Dockerfile manually checkout the sources and run: